 There was a problem submitting your form.
 Please try again in a few minutes.

-To: All shareholders of the Company INTRODUCTION
+To: All shareholders of the Company

-This document is provided to all shareholders in accordance with the requirements set out in sections 78(5) and 79 of New Zealand’s Companies Act 1993 (Companies Act).
+This document is provided to all shareholders in accordance with the requirements set out in sections 78(5) and 79 of the New Zealand Companies Act 1993 (Companies Act).
 It sets out details of the intention of the Company to make certain loans and pay certain amounts as part of the Company’s restricted share scheme to be made available to selected employees, which actions may constitute the giving of financial assistance by the Company in connection with the purchase of shares to be issued by the Company in terms of the Companies Act.

 RESTRICTED SHARE SCHEME